NEO Finisher Effect VST Plugin

 What will happen if I don’t register a song?
 Will I still be able to claim it?

 Shockingly, yes.
 In case you sent your beats to an artist before copyrighting them and they used it and uploaded it to YouTube, for example, then you have the right to file DMCA (Digital Music Copyright Act) against them and claim what is yours.
-They take action and remove it, but if they didn’t then you send a cease and desist letter.
+They take action and remove it, but if they don’t then you send a cease and desist letter.